Tromso in the fall with foliage colors

 • Average Snowfall: Roughly 30 to 70 cm (12 to 28 inches)

-At its darkest days, this twilight lasts for just about 2 hours, providing some pastel light that eventually becomes just a dim, blue light casting a beautiful glow over the landscape.
+In December, the sun hovers juuust below the horizon but never quite breaks above it.
+This creates a brief period of twilight around noon, but it never truly turns into what we would classify as daylight.
+During its darkest days, this twilight lasts for just about 2 hours, providing some pastel light that eventually becomes just a dim, blue light casting a beautiful glow over the landscape.

 The lit-up Triangular architecture of the Tromso Arctic Cathedral against a mountain backdrop in the snow in winter.

 Don’t miss the Christmas Market stalls set up around town, with the center of activity being in Stortorget, the main square in Tromso where the city’s official Christmas tree is illuminated each year.
+There are other market stalls around town, particularly around Prostneset (the port area), which is a lively and colorful area even in the pastel light.

 In terms of activities, you can visit the Tromso Ice Domes starting on December 20 each year, when it’s finished its annual reconstruction.
+So this is ideal if you’ve planned your trip for the end of the month.

 By now, there is often enough snow on the ground for popular winter itinerary activities like dog sledding and reindeer sledding, so tour operators will begin these activities as long as weather conditions allow.
+Snowmobiling may or may not be ready at this time of year.

 January